QUT-Team-Compost/Digital-Circular-Food-Economy-Server/README.md

     - mv: (decimal, required) The voltage from the methane sensor.
 The actual value of methane in PPM is `(mv - 2 / 5) * 1000`.
     - mvmin: (decimal, required) The minimum voltage from the methane sensor since the last reading.
     - mvmax: (decimal, required) The maximum voltage from the methane sensor since the last reading.
-    - compensated_sensor_reading: (decimal, required) Not known and unused - this could be removed.
+    - compensated_sensor_reading: (decimal) Intended in future to measure something after taking humidity and temperature into account.
+Is currently not used and could be removed.
     - st: (decimal, required) The temperature at the probe of the methane sensor itself.
     - et: (decimal, required) The temperature outside the sensor's enclosure.
-    - t: (decimal, required) Not known and unused - this could be removed.
+    - t: (decimal) Currently not known and unused.
+This could be removed.
     - h: (decimal, required) The humidity of the air oustide of the sensor (from the same location as the external temperature probe).
-    - v: (decimal, required) The voltage of the sensor's battery.
-This is unused and could be removed.
+    - v: (decimal) The voltage of the sensor's battery.
+This is unused by the mobile app and could be removed.
-    - s: (decimal, required) The voltage from the solar panels.
-This is unused and could be removed.
+    - s: (decimal) The voltage from the solar panels.
+This is unused by the mobile app and could be removed.
 - sensors: Identifying data for the Thingsboard sensors that this server connects to.
     - id: (varchar, required, primary key) The Thingsboard ID for the sensor.
 This is used to connect to it via the Thingsboard API.
     - name: (varchar, required) An identifying name for the sensor.